Introduction

 This policy applies to our website at https://paperboat.world and the Paper Boat app on iOS and Android.
 By using either, you agree to what is described here.
 If anything is unclear, please contact us at [email protected].

-Paper Boat is operated by Boat Paper LTD, a company registered in England and Wales.
+Paper Boat is operated by Paper Boating Ltd, a company registered in England and Wales (company number 17215019).
 Our registered address is Unit 2, Wayners, Ashton, Leominster, HR6 0DN.

 Definitions